NEW WEBSITE + RESTRUCTURED SERVICES COMING JANUARY 2024!

 That’s just a made-up claim by a motivational speaker and self-help ‘guru’.
 And while the ‘five people’ thing is nonsense, the underlying meaning is actually true (according to scientific research).

-At least three different studies have shown that our larger network of friends and acquaintances is what matters.
+At least three different studies have shown that our larger network of friends and acquaintances is what matters and shapes us (not only out beliefs and thoughts, but also our actions and habits).

-With data spanning decades, the studies found that people were more likely to gain weight, stop smoking cigarettes, and be happier when their friends or friends of friends gained weight, stopped smoking, or exhibited happiness.
+With data spanning decades, the studies found that people were more likely to gain weight, stop smoking cigarettes, and be happier when their friends or friends of friends gained weight, stopped smoking, or exhibited happiness, respectively.

 You’re not the average of the five people you surround yourself with – you’re the average of basically everyone you surround yourself with.